 Through various international conventions, Canada’s commitment to human rights requires our government to balance the rights and needs of children, on the one hand, and those of parents on the other.
 Specifically, the United Nations Convention on the Rights of the Child sets out the independent rights of children while recognizing that the best interests of the child are typically realized by supporting the child’s family unit.

+It is important to note that regardless of a separation or divorce all children have the same rights, whether or not their parents are, or ever were, married.
 The law recognizes that both parents of a child have legal rights and obligations towards the child.
 Unless a court orders something different, the parents of a child are generally considered joint legal custodians with equal rights, powers and duties.
 Children also have rights of their own, rights that a parent cannot deny to the child.